Your Eyes Controlled the Game: Real-Time Cognitive Training Adaptation based on Eye-Tracking and Physiological Data in Virtual Reality: Introduction

 A significant portion of modern adaptive research focuses on affective states or contextual UI optimization rather than cognitive load. \cite{lindlbauer2019context} proposed an optimization-based approach for Mixed Reality interfaces, yet their system adapts UI placement based on context and task priority, not the user's mental resources.
 Similarly, recent advances in physiological computing often target emotion recognition. \cite{pinilla2023real} and \cite{quintero2025personalized} have demonstrated high accuracy in detecting affect using EEG and behavioral data.
 However, affect (valence and arousal) is distinct from cognitive load; an angry or happy user does not necessarily imply an overloaded one.

 Closer to the domain of workload, \cite{chiossi2023adapting} successfully utilised Electrodermal Activity (EDA) to adapt the VR environment.
 However, their adaptation strategy modulated visual complexity (e.g., reducing visual clutter) rather than the intrinsic difficulty of the task itself.
 While reducing extraneous load (visual clutter) is beneficial, it does not address the modulation of intrinsic cognitive load required for effective training progression.
 Furthermore, simple rule-based physiological loops, such as adjusting a meditative experience based on EDA thresholds (\cite{Salminen2024}), lack the temporal nuance to handle complex cognitive tasks.
+This limitation highlights the necessity for what \cite{mortazavi2024dynamic} describe as direct psychophysiological designs—systems that leverage sensors (e.g., EEG, Eye-tracking) to capture internal states.
+Crucially, the review notes that Long Short-Term Memory (LSTM) networks are particularly promising for this domain due to their ability to process the time-series nature of physiological data, yet their application in real-time VR settings remains underexplored.